fief-dev/docs/docs/integrate/python/flask.md

     The `access_token_info` decorator accepts an optional `scope` argument where you can list the scope required to access this route.

-    If the access token doesn't have the required scope, the `FiefAuthForbidden` is raised.
+    If the access token doesn't have the required scope, `FiefAuthForbidden` error is raised.

+8. **Check for permissions**

+    The `access_token_info` decorator accepts an optional `permissions` argument where you can list the permissions required to access this route.

+    If the user doesn't have the required permissions, `FiefAuthForbidden` is raised.

 And that's about it!